mehulagg/gitlab/doc/user/application_security/policies/index.md

 ### Scan Execution Policies Schema

+The YAML file with Scan Execution Policies consists of an array of objects matching Scan Execution Policy Schema nested under the `scan_execution_policy` key.
+You can configure a maximum of 5 policies under the `scan_execution_policy` key.

 | Field | Type | Possible values | Description |
 |-------|------|-----------------|-------------|
 | `scan_execution_policy` | `array` of Scan Execution Policy |  | List of scan execution policies (maximum 5) |